Wouldn’t it be amazing to make money being nosey? Well – you can. So it’s time to put your natural curiosity to use.

 One nifty trick is to follow your potential lecturers on Twitter to see what they’re getting up to and who their contacts are.
 Would you want to be taught by them?

 Another important note to remember is that if you’re planning on getting into print journalism, the course should be NCTJ accredited (National Council for the Training of Journalists).
-For future radio reporters, the BJTC (Broadcast Journalism Training Council) is the one to watch out for.
+Meanwhile, future radio reporters should look at the BJTC (Broadcast Journalism Training Council).

 How do I stand out?

-Work experience is also an essential for your CV.
-This is what demonstrates your passion for journalism more than any fancy degree ever could.
+First and foremost, work experience is essential.
+It demonstrates your passion for journalism more than any fancy degree ever could.
 Some ideas might include:

-- Go and visit or email your local newspaper, radio station or TV programme – try to take a few weeks to get a feel for the environment.
+- Go and visit or email your local newspaper, radio station or TV programme.
+Perhaps try to take a few weeks to get a feel for the environment.

 - Teach yourself additional skills not covered by your course, for example how to Photoshop images.